What Causes Falls In the Elderly

 47:04 Pamela D. Wilson: Again, it’s very common in people who are diagnosed with diabetes, dry or skin thin is another issue in the elderly.
 You can go out and get those fragrance-free lotions like Cetaphil.
 If your parent is diabetic, there are special skin products made by CeraVe and Gold Bond, special foot creams.
 Good shoes and socks are injury prevention tactics to avoid more falls.
 And while you might think, those shoes are expensive.
 They are what get you around.
 They are what make your feet feel better, and honestly, if you pay a little more for a pair of shoes, they probably will last longer.
 There are also special socks if you have ankles that swell, special socks for diabetes, ankle swelling, and neuropathy that you can get.
 You can find a lot of those online.
 After this break, we’re going to talk about topics nine and ten for what causes falls in the elderly.
 Two more ideas that are not commonly investigated unless you as the caregiver for an elderly parent mention these to your doctor.
 Please share The Caring Generation and my website www.PamelaDWilson.com with your family and friends.
 This is Pamela D. Wilson, your host.
 This is The Caring Generation live from the BBM global network channel 100 in TuneIn radio.
 Stay with me.
 We’ll be right back.

 51:26 Pamela D. Wilson: This is Pamela D Wilson, caregiving expert.
 I’m your host.
 This is The Caring Generation Radio Program for caregivers, and aging adults live on the BBM Global Network Channel 100 and TuneIn Radio.
 Visit my website www.PamelaDWilson.com for podcasts of all The Caring Generation shows.
-Check out my caregiver library of articles and visit Caregiving TV on the Roku TV Channel.
+Check out my caregiver library of articles and visit Caregiving TV on my YouTube Channel.
 We’re back answering the question of what causes falls in the elderly.

 51:53 Pamela D. Wilson: The number nine most common injury in elderly happens because of a vitamin D deficiency.
 According to research in today’s geriatric medicine, vitamin D is an injury prevention factor that reduces the risk of falls in older adults by improving muscle strength and function.
 Studies combining results have shown that individuals taking 700 to 1000 IUs of vitamin D each day have an approximate 20% reduction in falls.
 But before you decide to go up and load on vitamin D, see your doctor, have a full panel of blood work drawn to see if you’re low in vitamin D and how much you should take and make sure there’s nothing else going on.
 There are also other medications for people with low bone density, which is osteoporosis.
 A lot of women have that.
 Osteoporosis can increase the risk of a fracture when you fall.
 Seeing a doctor for a full check-up really is the answer to questions for elderly parents who are having balance issues and to answer that question of what causes falls in the elderly, fall risk can increase due to one or more of the factors that we’ve talked about during this program and other factors that exist that we haven’t even gotten to.